-Director and photographer Autumn de Wilde documents the ever-changing cultural zeitgeist.
-Each of her projects is an intimate collaboration between her and her subjects, and through her music videos, commercials, books, portraits and films, she has defined the visual identity of some of entertainment’s greatest talents.
+Director Autumn de Wilde documents the ever-changing cultural zeitgeist.
+Each of her projects is an intimate collaboration between her and her subjects.
+Through her portraits, music videos, commercials, books and films, she has defined the visual identity of some of entertainment’s greatest talents.

-She has shared a particularly fruitful collaboration with some of music’s biggest artists, directing music videos for The Raconteurs, Spoon, Jenny and Johnny, and Death Cab for Cutie.
-Her photographs of Beck, Yeah Yeah Yeahs, Jenny Lewis, The White Stripes, Fiona Apple, Elliott Smith, Norah Jones, Sonic Youth, Wilco and many others have appeared as album covers and editorial spreads.
-She has also authored the books Elliott Smith, an in-depth look at the late artist through photographs and recorded conversations; Under Great White Northern Lights, documenting the White Stripes on the road during their Canadian tour; and Beck, a chronicle of her 16-year friendship and creative partnership with musician Beck Hansen.
+She has authored the books Elliott Smith, an in-depth look at the late artist through photographs and recorded conversations; Under Great White Northern Lights, documenting the White Stripes on the road during their final Canadian tour; and Beck, a chronicle of her 16-year friendship and creative partnership with musician Beck Hansen.

 de Wilde’s creative eye extends to fashion, as well.
-Her photography has graced the covers of fashion and lifestyle magazines, BlackBook, New York Magazine, Flare, PAPER, Stylist, FILTERand L’Officiel.
-And for years , she has documented the couture design team behind fashion brand Rodarte.
+Her photography has graced the covers of fashion and lifestyle magazines, L’Uomo Vogue, BlackBook, New York Magazine, Flare, PAPER, Stylist, FILTER and L’Officiel Italia.
+For 12 years , she has documented Kate and Laura Mulleavy, the design team behind the couture fashion brand Rodarte.